k-ivan/glory-modal/README.md

 This method stops the plugin.
 To reinitialize, you need to call the constructor again.

 ## Events
-Plugin provides an event for show|close modal
+Plugin provides an event for open|close modal
 ```js
 var elem = document.querySelector('#modal');
 var modal = new Gmodal(elem);